-Load up on antioxidants with a gluten free shrimp salad!
-With beets, black rice, and a lemon-lime vinaigrette, this powerhouse salad is great for “Spring Cleaning” your diet!
+Shrimp salad with black rice will help you load up on antioxidants!
+With beets, black rice, and a lemon-lime vinaigrette, this powerhouse gluten free salad recipe is great for “Spring Cleaning” your diet!
 It’s colorful, flavorful, and protein packed!

 With our weather finally feeling like Spring, our cravings for cold salads reemerge.
 I love salads.
 The Kiwi loves salads.
 But we do not like BORING salads.
 In fact, the only way I will make a salad for us if it’s nutrient dense, has a balance of good carbs, fat, and protein, and is damn tasty!